-Action # Title Description Total Funds Contributing PBIS specifically supports students with disabilities, including specific behavior needs of eligibilities such as Autism, ADHD and ED.
-Through implementation of PBIS, students will spend more time in the classroom learning, and leaders and teachers will spend less time on discipline matters.
-This will result in more focus and time on the academic curriculum to increase academic results for students, and decrease suspensions.
-It will also result in better relationships between staff and students, which we hope will decrease chronic absenteeism and increase enrollment, particularly for our unduplicated students.
-Continuing a second BCBA role to assist with tier 3 level behaviors and behavior plans in special education.
+Action # Title Description Total Funds Contributing We will purchase materials to support social-emotional learning, i.e., Second Step, Restorative Justice, Panorama, and create opportunities for staff to strengthen strategies that are sensitive to students who may have experienced trauma and which supports the health, healing, resilience, and well-being of these students.
 ADDRESSES INPUT FROM EDUCATIONAL PARTNERS (See Engaging Educational Partners section at the beginning of the LCAP for additional information including numbering below): Parent/Family feedback: 4.)
 Reported attending several meetings in the parent centers at their site and loving it.
 5.)
 Suggested that more communications go out to families regarding parent centers and the services available there.
 This could be done through social media, community centers, and churches.
 6.)
 Workshop suggestions: CAASPP, nutrition, connecting with your child, parent job search and resume review, support with filling out forms for financial assistance and community resources, parent support for families with children at the dual immersion program (MV), job fair for open positions within the district 7.)
 Suggested time for evening meetings (in person and Zoom): 4:30pm or 6:00pm 8.)
 Enjoy having the option to volunteer at school clubs (robotics, gardening, etc.) 9.)
 Like Class Dojo as a form of communication from the school but would like to see events added to the Class Dojo Calendar instead of repeatedly sending out flyers.
 Also like text messages.
 12.)
 Workshops have been very useful and informative, we wish more parents would attend.
+14.)
+Appreciate having safe, impactful spaces to discuss diversity, equity and inclusion (such as Black & Pan-African Student Excellence) Staff feedback: 2.)
+Staff would like to continue social emotional work 3.)
+MTSS Team support, coaches and intervention teachers are going well.
+Would like to continue these.